A HELPFUL GUIDE TO THE MINIMALIST LIFESTYLE

 ‘Minimalism is the intentional promotion of the things we most value and the removal of anything that distracts from it’.

 For me, the Minimalist lifestyle is about having less of the things that don’t add value to my life.
-In return, I have more time, space and freedom for the things which do.
+In return, and most importantly but commonly overlooked, this means more of other things.
+For me, this means more time, space and freedom for the things which do add value.
 It’s about understanding and prioritising what’s important to me in life.
 Not about counting how many handbags I own or stressing whether my kids have left their toys out.

 After experiencing the benefits from this, many people go on to declutter other aspects of their life, including self-care, finances, goals, career, calendar, work, relationships and so on.